-Student: [Reads the words.]
+STUDENT: (Reads the words.)

-TEACHER: [Points to the correct picture on the Picture Match board.]
-This picture shows [describe the picture].
+Point to the correct picture on the Phrase Match board.

+TEACHER: This is a \\\\\.
 Put the card on the picture.

-Student: [Puts the card on the correct picture.]
+STUDENT: (Puts the card on the correct picture.)

 Repeat the procedure for all incorrect answers.
 Once the students are familiar with the materials, allow them to work independently at their own desks or in small groups.
-Check their work with them after they finish matching all the sentences to the illustrations.
+Check their work with them after they finish matching all the phrases to the illustrations.